 Mission Statement

-The Department of Sociology, through excellence in teaching, research, and service, seeks to contribute to a rigorous, scientific understanding of society that will serve as a powerful resource for strengthening citizenship and communities.
-We are dedicated to providing an environment in which students gain the skills to think critically and to contribute to social justice and community building through their academic and professional work.
+The Department of Sociology at UMass Lowell, through excellence in teaching, research, service and mentorship contributes to a rigorous, scientific understanding of society that will serve as a powerful resource for strengthening communities.
+We provide a diverse environment in which students gain the skills to think using a critical and intersectional perspective and to contribute to social justice and community building through their academic and professional work.

 Overview/Description